John Simon, 1st Viscount Simon: First World War

 On 25 May 1915, Simon became Home Secretary in Asquith's new coalition government.
 He declined an offer of the job of Lord Chancellor, which would have meant going to the Lords and restricting his active political career thereafter.
 As home secretary, he satisfied nobody.
 He tried to defend the Union of Democratic Control against Edward Carson's attempt to prosecute it.
 However, he tried to ban The Times and the Daily Mail for criticising the government's conduct of the war but failed to obtain Cabinet support.

 He resigned in January 1916 in protest against the introduction of conscription of single men, which he thought a breach of Liberal principles.
 McKenna and Walter Runciman also opposed conscription but for different reasons: they thought that it would weaken British industry and wanted Britain to concentrate her war effort on the Royal Navy and supporting the other Allies with finance.
 In his memoirs, Simon would admit that his resignation from the Home Office had been a mistake.

+In August 1916, Simon became chairman of the Royal Commission on the Arrest... and Subsequent Treatment of Francis Sheehy-Skeffington, Thomas Dickson and Patrick James McIntyre.
+The Commission published its report in September but without the evidential proceedings.

 After Asquith's fall in December 1916, Simon remained in opposition as an Asquithian Liberal.

 Simon proved his patriotism by serving as an officer on Trenchard's staff in the Royal Flying Corps for about a year, starting in the summer of 1917.
 His duties included purchasing supplies in Paris, where he married his second wife towards the end of 1917.
 Amidst questions as to whether it was appropriate for a serving officer to do so, Simon spoke in Trenchard's defence in Parliament when Trenchard resigned as Chief of Air Staff after Trenchard had fallen out with the President of the Air Council Lord Rothermere, who soon resigned.
 However, Simon was attacked in the Northcliffe Press (Northcliffe was Rothermere's brother).

 Simon's Walthamstow constituency was split up at the "Coupon Election" in 1918 and he was defeated at the new Walthamstow East division by a margin of more than 4,000 votes.